BrunoVieira1996/Hitachi_Pull_Request/code/Readme.md

+# All Project

-Here is where the code is.
+Here is where the code stands.
 To compile just do make in the repository root.